Principal Ratings Of Diode

 Reverse Recovery Time (trr)

-The reverse recovery time of a diode is of great significance in high speed switching applications.
-A real diode not instantaneously switch from a conduction to a nonconduction state.
-Instead, reverse current flows for a short time, and the diode does not turn off until the reverse current decays to zero, as shown in Figure 1 below.
-The diode initially conducts a current IF, when the diode is reverse-biased, this current decreases and reverse current IRflows.
+The reverse recovery time of a diode is of great significance in high-speed switching applications.
+A real diode does not instantaneously switch from a conduction to a nonconduction state.
+Instead, the reverse current flows for a short time, and the diode does not turn off until the reverse current decays to zero, as shown in Figure 1 below.
+The diode initially conducts a current IF, when the diode is reverse-biased, this current decreases, and reverse current IRflows.
 The time interval during which reverse current flows is called the reverse recovery time.
 During this time, charge carriers that were stored in the junction when forward conduction terminated are removed.

 Diodes are classified as “fast recovery” or “slow recovery” types based on their reverse recovery times.
 Recovery times range from a few microseconds in a PN junction diode to several hundred nanoseconds in a fast recovery diode like a Schottky diode.
-The PN junction diode is normally sufficient for rectification of a 60 Hz AC signal.
-Fast recovery diodes with low trr are used in high frequency applications such as inverters, choppers, and uninterruptible power supplies (UPS).
+The PN junction diode is ordinarily sufficient for rectification of a 60 Hz AC signal.
+Quick recovery diodes with low trr are used in high-frequency applications such as inverters, choppers, and uninterruptible power supplies (UPS).

 Maximum Junction Temperature